Security Deposit Laws in Rhode Island

 What happens if the landlord misses the deadline in Rhode Island?

 Missing the deadline has real consequences for landlords in Rhode Island.
-Under the statute, the penalty is: 2x wrongfully withheld amount plus attorney's fees.
+Under the statute, the penalty is: If landlord fails to comply with the return/itemization requirements, tenant may recover the amount due plus damages equal to 2x (double) the amount wrongfully withheld, plus reasonable attorney's fees.

 In practice, this means if your landlord doesn't return the deposit (or a proper itemized statement) within 20 days, you likely have a strong case in small claims court.